lexnederbragt/teaching-portfolio/pub/mappe.md

 **Jupyter Notebooks and JupyterHub**

-To align how we teach programming In BIOS1100, we use Jupyter Notebooks for everything.
-[Jupyter Notebooks](https://jupyter.org) are a form of 'computational' notebooks combining text, media, programming code and the ability to execute that code and include the results of running it in the same notebook.
+To align how we teach programming In BIOS1100, we use Jupyter Notebooks for all course activities.
+[Jupyter Notebooks](https://jupyter.org) are a form of 'computational' notebooks, combining text, media, programming code and the ability to execute that code and include the results of running it in the same notebook.
 Teaching materials, including exercises, are delivered as Jupyter Notebooks.
-During Live Coding sessions and group work,students as well as teachers and Teaching Assistants , do all their programming in them.
+During Live Coding sessions and group work, students as well as teachers and Teaching Assistants, do all their programming in them.
 Obligatory assignments are also handed out, and handed in and graded, as notebooks.
 When students, assistants and teacher all are seeing and commenting code in the same environment, discussing problems and helping each other, this reduces the extra cognitive load of switching programming environments.
-We use a cloud-based server, called JupyterHub, to provide students with this programming environment.
+We use a cloud-based server provided by the university, called JupyterHub, to provide students with this programming environment.
 An additional benefit of this programming environment is that it saves the students from installing software on their own laptop: as long as they have a working internet connection they can log in (using university credentials) to the server and start working.

 **Exam**

 ::: {#eksamen}
 :::

-In the first two years of BIOS1100, however, there was one component that did not use these notebooks.
+Although we used Jupyter Notebooks from the start of BIOS1100, in the first two years of the course, there was one component that did not use these notebooks.
 During the exam the students had to use a different environment which did not allow them to test and run their code and programs.
 The four hour exam was done in a UiO\'s digital exam environment Inspera, which did not have a technical solution for running programming code.
-This was initially a deliberate choice.
+This restriction was initially a deliberate choice.
 In dialogues with my colleagues who teach beginner programming courses at the Department of Informatics, I became convinced that not being able to run code during the exam is of benefit for the students.
 Informatics students until recently even handed in their programs during the exam on paper.
-It prevents them from getting stuck with a relatively minor error (in the syntax, for example), and having to spend a lot of time fixing it - which can be hard.
+The idea from not being able to execute code during the exam is that it prevents students from getting stuck with a relatively minor error (in the syntax, for example), and having to spend a lot of time fixing it - which can be hard.
 I thus decided to follow the same strategy, the motivation for which I also explicitly explained to the students.

-In dialogues with students it became increasingly clear to me that not being able to test and run programs they write during the exam caused a lot of stress for the students.
+However, in dialogues with students it became increasingly clear to me that not being able to test and run programs they write during the exam caused a lot of stress for the students.
 They had not experienced this way of working during the entire semester.
-I also learned more and more about the benefits of Constructive Alignment, and concluded that the exam introduced a major mis-alingment in the course.
-I thus decided that the situation needed to change.
+I also learned more and more about the benefits of Constructive Alignment, and concluded that the exam format led to a major mis-alignment in the course.
+I decided that the situation needed to change.

-Thus, in the fall of 2019, with help from the university\'s IT department and the faculty\'s Inspera team, it became possible, for the first time for any digital exam at the university, for students to submit exam assignments in the form of Jupyter Notebooks.
+Thus, in the fall of 2019, with help from the university\'s IT department and the faculty\'s Inspera team, it became possible, for the first time for any digital exam at the university of Oslo, for students to submit exam assignments in the form of Jupyter Notebooks.
 This means that the students could now also run and test their code before handing it in.
-This led to a much increased Constructive Alignment between teaching and examination methods.
+The result was a much increased Constructive Alignment between teaching and examination methods.
+Students were better able to show the level of comprehension of the programming part of the course.

-A large drawback to this approach is that students have to work in two different systems during the exam, the Inspera system and the JupyterHub browser.
-There is a risk of uploading the wrong notebook or the wrong version of it.
-Experience so far has shown students that are able to manage this satisfactorily.
-In 2020, the exam was changed to a 4-hour digital home exam, but otherwise organised as before.
+In 2020, due to the Corona pandemic, the exam was changed to a 4-hour digital home exam, but otherwise organised as before.
 Incidentally, this aligned the exam situation even more than the 2019 exam, as it allowed students to use all available resources, as they are used to when